paradigm-lab/FastAPI/README.md

 		It only generates the table but not modifying the table No migration while using SQLALCHEMY

+##  Database Migrations
+- Developers can track changes to code and rollback code easily with GIT.
+Why can't we do the same for database models/tables
+- Database migration allow us to incrementally track changes to database schema and rollback changes to any point in time
+- We will use a tool called Alembic to make changes to our database
+- Alembic can also automatically pull database models from Sqlalchemy and generate the proper tables

 ## Alembic
 	* Handle the database migration
 	A migration is the set of steps needed whenever you change the structure of your SQLAlchemy